lukasgor/kickstart/README.md

 yarn dev
 ```

-By default app is connected to Ropsten test network, if you want to run the app in production environment, check the deployment section.
+By default app is connected to Ropsten test network, if you want to run the app in other environment, check the deployment section.

 ## Contributing